-Well, you won’t meet a real princess at the 1500-acre Princess Estate, an Adirondack-style hunting lodge dating to the late1800’s.
+Well, you won’t meet a real princess at the 1500-acre Princess Estate, an Adirondack-style hunting lodge dating to the late 1800s.
 But once upon a time royalty did call this place home.
 Purchased by Henry Cutting in 1886 and passed on to his widow who then married an exiled Russian prince, the property originally named Cherokee Grove, was eventually renamed Princess Place Preserve.
-The lodge is the oldest homestead in Flagler County with the first in-ground swimming pool (fed by an artesian spring).
-Overlooking the Matanzas River, the lodge is composed of coquina shell and the outdoor sitting porch is notably supported by Florida cedar and cabbage palm trunks.
+The lodge is also the oldest homestead in Flagler County with the first in-ground swimming pool (fed by an artesian spring).
+Overlooking the Matanzas River, the lodge is composed of coquina shells and the outdoor sitting porch is notably supported by Florida cedar and cabbage palm trunks.
 Tours of the lodge are available.
-Hiking and equestrian trails wind through pine and hardwood forests offering a scenic backdrop of “old Florida.”
+Hiking and equestrian trails also wind through pine and hardwood forests offering a scenic backdrop of “old Florida.”

 Paddle Your Heart to Serenity

-Gauna Tolomato Matanzas Reserve (GTM) with Ripple Effect Ecotours
+Guana Tolomato Matanzas Reserve (GTM) with Ripple Effect Ecotours

 Stay in Flagler Style

 There are many places to stay in Flagler County depending on your taste and preference.
 For nostalgic charm, also consider Si Como No Inn, a colorful updated motel in Flagler Beach offering direct beach access.

 Gamble Rogers Memorial State Recreation Area

 How about an Atlantic sunrise?
 Consider beach camping at Gamble Rogers Memorial State Recreation Area, where you can enjoy surf fishing, swimming, sunbathing, and also endless beachcombing.

 Palm Coast Hammock Beach Resort, photo courtesy, Visit Flagler